OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-precedents-dependents.md

 ## Get the precedents of a formula

-Locate all of a formula's precedent cells with [Range.getPrecedents](/javascript/api/excel/excel.range#getPrecedents__). `Range.getPrecedents` returns a `WorkbookRangeAreas` object.
+Locate a formula's precedent cells with [Range.getPrecedents](/javascript/api/excel/excel.range#getPrecedents__). `Range.getPrecedents` returns a `WorkbookRangeAreas` object.
 This object contains the addresses of all the precedents in the workbook.
 It has a separate `RangeAreas` object for each worksheet containing at least one formula precedent.
-For more information on working with the `RangeAreas` object, see [Work with multiple ranges simultaneously in Excel add-ins](excel-add-ins-multiple-ranges.md).
+To learn more about the `RangeAreas` object, see [Work with multiple ranges simultaneously in Excel add-ins](excel-add-ins-multiple-ranges.md).

 To locate only the direct precedent cells of a formula, use [Range.getDirectPrecedents](/javascript/api/excel/excel.range#getDirectPrecedents__). `Range.getDirectPrecedents` works like `Range.getPrecedents` and returns a `WorkbookRangeAreas` object containing the addresses of direct precedents.